circuit/circuitKiosk/README.md

     ./node_modules/.bin/electron-rebuild .
 This may take a long time the first time.

+Note: If rgcp fails to compile, install gcc/g++ version 7.

 ### [Register an account](https://www.circuit.com/web/developers/registration) on circuitsandbox.net

 ###  [Register a bot](https://circuit.github.io/oauth) on the sandbox (OAuth 2.0 Client Credentials)